rapidstream-org/rapidstream-tapa/docs/tutorial/example.rst

 ----------------------

-The TAPA repo also includes a set of large scale designs under the ``regression`` directory.
-This directory is in active development and we are adding more sophiticated TAPA designs here.
+The TAPA repo also includes a set of large scale designs under the ``tests/regression`` directory.
+This directory is under active development and we are adding more sophiticated TAPA designs here.

 - ``cnn`` and ``lu_decomposition`` are both systolic arrays (of different shape) originally published in `FPGA'21